Fantasy Football Rankings - Week 8, 2025

 Quarterback

 Commanders QB Jayden Daniels had an MRI on his hamstring and it is not considered a long term injury, per HC Dan Quinn.
-His status for next Monday night vs. KC won’t be revealed until later this week, per Schefter.
+He is out this week, Marcus Mariota will get the start against the Chiefs Monday night.

 QB Lamar Jackson remains sidelined with a hamstring injury.
 The 2-time NFL MVP did not participate in Monday’s practice, which was the Ravens’ first one since coming off the bye.
 Jackson hasn’t suited up since injuring his hamstring in Kansas City on Sept.
 28. @nflnewsposter.bsky.social

-Panthers QB, Bryce Young suffered a high ankle sprain on Sunday, an MRI revealed, and he is expected to miss this week’s game against the Bills, per @tompelissero.bsky.social.
+Panthers QB, Bryce Young suffered a high ankle sprain on Sunday, an MRI revealed, he will miss this week’s game against the Bills.

 When Vikings QB JJ McCarthy suffered a Week 2 high ankle sprain, doctors expected it to be a six-week injury.
 Nothing has changed.
 It still looks like a six-week injury, which means McCarthy would miss next week, and possibly be able to return in Week 9 at Detroit.